COMPUTER AND INTERNET POLICY

 - Illegal activities

-The children’s room has three computers for patron use:
+The children’s room has one computers for patron use:

 WIRELESS INTERNET ACCESS POLICY